 Always with your smartphone

-Some people see this as something negative, restrictive, or even as something that distorts the original spirit of a running outing — namely that running is a breath of fresh air, a bubble we create to forget everything else.
+Some see this as something negative, constraining, or even as something that distorts the original spirit of a running outing — namely that running is a breath of fresh air, a bubble we create to forget everything else.
 But isn't the opposite also true?
 Hasn't the smartphone actually become an asset and an important boost in our training and preparation?

 • 1.
 Safety